firecracker-microvm/firecracker/docs/prod-host-setup.md

 filters to limit the system calls allowed by the host OS to the required minimum.

-By default, Firecracker uses advanced filtering, which is the most restrictive option, and the recommended setting for production workloads.
+By default, Firecracker uses the most restrictive filters, which is the recommended option for production usage.

-This can also be explicitly requested by supplying `--seccomp-level=2` to the Firecracker executable.
+Production usage of the `--seccomp-filter` or `--no-seccomp` parameters is not recommended.

 ### 8250 Serial Device